-The Field Experience that composed of Integrated Field Experience I (2cps) and Integrated Field Experience II (4cps) aims to assist early childhood practitioners to innovate and reflect on their practice that builds on the students' foundation of situated knowledge, as well as help students critically reflect on their practice and increase their theoretical knowledge of early childhood practice.
-Students are expected to develop and implement theory-based action plan in an early childhood education setting in Hong Kong for enhancing teaching and learning.
+The Field Experience that composed of Integrated Field Experience I (2cps) and Integrated Field Experience II (4cps) aims to assist students to innovate and reflect on their practice that builds on the students' foundation of situated knowledge.
+It help students critically reflect on their practice and enrich their theoretical knowledge of early childhood practice.
+Students are expected to develop and implement theory-based teaching Note 5 in an early childhood education setting in Hong Kong Note 6 for enhancing teaching and learning.

 Note 5: Students specializing in Diverse Needs area are required to develop their Field Experience study in Diverse Needs.